 How Are Walking Abnormalities Treated?

-If an infection has caused your walking abnormality, antibiotics or antiviral medications will be prescribed to treat the infection, which should improve your symptoms.
+an infection caused your walking abnormality.
+These medications will treat the

-If you have a permanent walking abnormality, you may receive assistive devices, such as crutches, a walker, leg braces, or a cane.
+devices, such as crutches, leg braces, a walker, or a cane.

 Preventing Walking Abnormalities